How does the ADA system work?

 - If your scanner does not have a paper feeder (and you just have a glass plate):

-- Always remove the completed pages from the black binder bar.
-It will not scan properly if the pages are left in the binder and “folded over” while on the glass.
+- Always remove the completed pages from the black binder bar which we ship with the exercises manual.
+The pages will not scan properly if the pages are left in the binder and “folded over” while on the glass.

-- Always close the cover of the scanner when scanning, otherwise there will almost certainly be problems when grading the image.
+- Always close the cover of the scanner when scanning.

 When finished with the scan, most scanners allow you to save the images in a variety of file formats.
 Please choose one of the following three:

-- a zip file.
+- A zip file.
 Some scanners can take the multiple image files and join them into one zip file.
 You can also do this yourself with the multiple image files and just email the single file.
-In Windows, simply select all the image filenames, right-click, and choose “Send To->Compressed (zip) folder”.
+On Windows computers, simply select all the image filenames, right-click, and choose “Send To->Compressed (zip) folder”.
 Mac probably supports something equivalent.

 Step 2: Submit the file(s)

-There are two ways to submit the pdf document(s) / image file(s) your scanner produced:
+There are two ways to submit the file(s) your scanner produced:

 Option 1: Email them to firstname.lastname@example.org